Modelling phylogeny in 16S rRNA gene sequencing datasets using string-based kernels: Materials and Methods

-This ensures that the set of concentrations assigned to a cluster in $P$ are identical to the concentrations for that cluster in $Q$.
-The specific OTUs to which a concentration is assigned may differ between $P$ and $Q$ if the cluster contains more than one item.
-If the clustering $\mathcal{C}$ is constructed based on the phylogenetic distances between OTUs then the difference between $P$ and $Q$ will be restricted to the same phylogenetic scale as the OTU cluster assignments.
+Therefore setting $\tilde\alpha=\pi_\varepsilon(\alpha)$ ensures that for every set of OTU $c_k$ the set of concentrations associated to these OTUs is the same in $P$ and $Q$.
+The specific OTUs to which a concentration is assigned may differ between $P$ and $Q$ if $c_k$ contains more than one item.
+As the partition $\mathcal{C}_\varepsilon$ is constructed based on the phylogenetic distances between OTUs then the difference between $P$ and $Q$ is directly related to the phylogenetic scale.
+In the simulation study, we use the phylogenetic tree associated to the dataset described in Section~\ref{sec:simulation_studies_overview}.